 Here are some excellent resources for actors.
 This list will get you off to the right start with a basic set of trusted sites, people, and products.
 Check back regularly for additions and updates.

 Of course, sometimes there is nothing better than talking with someone who has been there, and who can offer personal advice as well as information.
-You can always schedule a consultation with me via video call or in-person in Burbank too!
+You can always schedule a consultation with me!

 The ATA, or Association of Talent Agents: